Bringing to life the Golden Age of Commedia dell’ Arte with half masks, exquisite costumes and live music!

 If you have any enquiries, please do not hesitate to get in touch!

-For press or collaboration inquiries, please contact us at: infoactiontheatre@gmail.com
+For future collaboration inquiries, please contact us at: infoactiontheatre@gmail.com

-For information about Action Theatre (Italy), please visit the relevant websites:
+For more information about Action Theatre (Italy), please visit the relevant websites: